Add a critical layer of security to your network by protecting applications from attack.

 The Commercial App Attack Surface

-Extortion via ransomware or threats to publish sensitive information is a key motivator.
+Extortion via ransomware or threats to publish sensitive data is a key motivator.
 Again, the size or type of the organization is not necessarily significant to make these attempts worthwhile.

 What is a Web Application Firewall (WAF)?

 “A Web Application Firewall (WAF) builds on and enhances traditional firewall security protection.
 Traditional firewalls don't stop encrypted HTTPS traffic as they have no visibility of the content within.
 A Web Application Firewall, which is logically placed between standard firewalls and web servers, operates at Layer 7 of the network stack.
-It can decrypt HTTPS traffic and inspect the data content.
-In conjunction with lists of known attack methods, the Web Application Firewall can deny access to web servers when malicious activity is detected,” the Progress/Kemp glossary explained.
+It can decrypt HTTPS web traffic and inspect the data content.
+In conjunction with lists of known attack methods, the Web Application Firewall can deny access to web servers when potentially malicious requests are detected,” the Progress/Kemp glossary explained.

 What is the Difference Between a Web Application Firewall (WAF) and a Firewall?